manatlan/htag/examples/README.md

  - [pyscript_htbulma.html](https://raw.githack.com/manatlan/htag/main/examples/pyscript_htbulma.html), which use [htbulma](https://github.com/manatlan/htbulma), a lib of pre-made htag's components.
  - [pyscript_matplotlib.html](https://raw.githack.com/manatlan/htag/main/examples/pyscript_matplotlib.html), an example using **matplotlib** (which works in pyscript too) ;-)

+All theses things, will work in a simple html page (no (real) python required)